Generic name: Voriconazole Suspension [ vor-i-KOE-na-zole ]

 - Bright lights may bother you.
 Wear sunglasses.

 - An unsafe heartbeat that is not normal (long QT on ECG) has happened with voriconazole suspension.
 Sudden deaths have rarely happened in people taking voriconazole suspension.
 Talk with the doctor.

 - Use with care in children.
 Talk with the doctor.

-- This medicine may cause harm to the unborn baby if you take it while you are pregnant.
-If you are pregnant or you get pregnant while taking voriconazole suspension, call your doctor right away.
+- This medicine may cause harm to an unborn baby.
+Women must use birth control while taking voriconazole suspension.
+If you get pregnant, call your doctor right away.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.